 2: You’ll lose authority

 If you are trying to create authority in your niche, your really need to create original content.
-You’ll never be seen as an authority if you are just serving up poorly written, researched and ultimately material.
+You’ll never be seen as an authority if you are just serving up poorly researched and written material.
 And thats the thing.
 How do you know the research on the PLR article you’ve purchased is sound.
 Do you really want to put your name to something that is factually incorrect?

 3: PLR Kings are not the content creators